 - Guaranteed Issue Policy: These are the savior policies for those with a very, very tough to insure health condition(s).
 This policy type is also called “Guaranteed Acceptance” life insurance.
-There are NO health questions to qualify for and designed for people that cannot qualify for a better health rating.
+There are NO health questions and it is designed for people that cannot qualify for a better health rating.
 This whole life policy is amended to be “Graded” the first couple of years so the full benefits are not available until the policy matures further.
 After that period, full benefits will be paid out.
 You can check out this article for the “in’s and out’s” of this type of coverage.
 Accidental death is covered in full from the day of issue however.

 Who is Eligible to Apply For Coverage?

 Anyone to age 89 may apply.
 Guaranteed Issue policies till age 85.

-Whether you will be accepted depends on:
+The funeral expense insurance plan you will be accepted depends on:

 - Your Age.
 Some plans are not available to certain age groups.

 - Your State of Residence.
 Many insurers do not market coverage in every state.

 If you are in the age bracket of 50-89 we can get you covered.
 Outside of those ranges, we have to explore different options to see what is best for you.